dsp-jetpack/JetPack/doc/deployment_guide.md

     # This settings need to done for every compute node bond1.
     ```

-* **When using 7 port nic environment file, additional bond interfaces should be in external and floating vlan.
+* **When using seven port nic environment file, additional bond interfaces should be in external and floating vlan.
 Below are the configurations to add interfaces to vlans:**

     ```bash
     #net add bond <compute node bond2> slave <compute node bond2 port number e-g swp38>